Why prioritize?

 After mapping each feature to the right category, prioritization of the features on the backlog becomes a lot easier.
 The recommended decision-making process to define the priorities is as follows:

-• Attractive/Excitement and Performance features – these are not must-be requirements, but if you want your customers to be satisfied, these features should be implemented as well.
-We can even argue that “attractive” features are equally important as the “basic” requirements since they differentiate your offering from your competitors and give customers a reason to select your offering when they have so many other choices.
-“Excitement” features justify higher margins because the customers are willing to pay extra for new features or functionalities that add value.
-It is, however, very important to note that time has a big influence on the “excitement” features.
-What is exciting for customers today (“excitement” features), will be asked for tomorrow (will transition into “performance” features) and will be expected as a “basic” requirement the day after.
-An example is what we see happening today with the smartphone cameras.
+• Attractive or Excitement and Performance features – these are not must-be requirements, but if you want your customers to be satisfied, these features should be implemented as well.
+“Attractive” features are equally important as the “basic” requirements since they differentiate your offering from your competitors and give customers a reason to select your offering when they have many other choices.
+“Excitement” features justify higher margins because customers are willing to pay extra for new features or functionalities that add value.
+It is important to note that time has a big influence on the “excitement” features.
+What is exciting for customers today (“excitement” features) will be asked for tomorrow (will transition into “performance” features) and will be expected as a “basic” requirement the day after.
+An example is what is happening with smartphone cameras.
 Take Samsung, for example.
 In 2020 they launched phones with 64 MP telephoto zoom camera and even a model with 108 MP wide-angle camera.
-If users are happy with the performance of these cameras, this requirement can quickly become a “performance” feature and can even be transformed into a “basic” requirement in the future.
+If users are happy with the performance of these cameras, this requirement can quickly become a “performance” feature and can even be transformed into a “basic” requirement in the future

 • Reverse features – don’t implement these features due to customer dissatisfaction if present and negative impact on the product.
-Therefore, the advice is to remove these features from the backlog (or if they are already implemented, consider getting rid of them).
+The advice is to remove these features from the backlog (or if they are already implemented, consider getting rid of them)

-The truth is that the first three Kano categories - Basic, Performance, and Attractive/Excitement - are all critical to the success and future profits of your offering.
+The first three Kano categories – Basic, Performance, and Attractive or Excitement – are all critical to the success and future profits of your offering.

 Let’s now look at the advantages and disadvantages of the Kano model.